-Educational roles will at least in part be evidenced through existing appraisal processes.
-Appraisal can take place through your normal NHS appraisal process and a separate "educational appraisal" is not needed as long as the appraisal structure in place provides appropriate opportunity to consider the role and examine comprehensive evidence for the trainer to demonstrate that they are meeting the criteria.
+EOs will set the requirements that trainers need to meet.
+This will at least in part be evidenced through the existing appraisal process, although the exact process will vary between EOs.
+Appraisal can take place through your normal NHS appraisal process and a separate "educational appraisal" is not needed, although some EOs may choose to establish a specific process.